juvenile justice act

 The Juvenile Justice Act of 1986 was a significant piece of legislation in India aimed at addressing the needs of children in two main categories:

 1. Neglected or Delinquent Juveniles: This refers to children who may be vulnerable due to neglect or who have committed crimes.
-The Act aimed to provide care, protection, treatment, and rehabilitation for these children with the goal of reintegration into society.
+The Juvenile Justice Act aimed to provide care, protection, treatment, and rehabilitation for these children, to reintegrate them into society.

-2. Adjudication of Matters Relating to Delinquent Juveniles: The Act established a legal framework for handling cases involving children who have committed crimes.
-This included procedures for investigation, trial, and sentencing, with a focus on rehabilitation rather than punishment.
+2. Adjudication of Matters Relating to Delinquent Juveniles: The Juvenile Justice Act established a legal framework for handling cases involving children who have committed crimes.
+This included investigation, trial, and sentencing procedures, with a focus on rehabilitation rather than punishment.

 The Juvenile Justice Act 2000